-- Impurities removal Uranium liberated from underground in the Phoenix deposit will be routed to an iron/radium removal circuit, where the pH of the solution will be adjusted to allow the precipitation of iron hydroxide and other metals.
+- Impurities removal UBS from the wellfield will be routed to an iron/radium removal circuit, where the pH of the solution will be adjusted to allow the precipitation of iron hydroxide and other metals.
 Once the iron hydroxide has precipitated out of the solution, the solution will be routed to the primary yellowcake precipitation circuit. - Yellowcake precipitation The solution will be pH adjusted to optimal levels for uranium precipitation with sodium hydroxide, then yellowcake product will be precipitated with hydrogen peroxide, using sodium hydroxide (or other suitable high pH solution) to maintain optimal pH.
-Following uranium precipitation into yellowcake slurry, the barren mining solution will be reconstituted to the proper acid level prior to being pumped back to the wellfield for reinjection.
+Following uranium precipitation into yellowcake slurry, the barren mining solution will be reconstituted to the proper pH level prior to being pumped back to the wellfield for reinjection.